peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 behavior in the HTML 3D Utility Library follows that of OpenGL and is opposite to that in the D3DX and DirectXMath libraries.

-To get an insight of how matrix multiplication works, treat the second matrix as a set of column vectors (with the same number of rows as the number of columns in the first matrix).
-Multiplying the two matrices transforms these vectors in the same way as if the column vectors were transformed individually.
+To get an insight of how matrix multiplication works, treat the second matrix as a group of column vectors (with the same number of rows as the number of columns in the first matrix).
+Multiplying the two matrices transforms these vectors to new ones in the same way as if the column vectors were transformed individually.
 (This also explains why there can be one or more column vectors in the second matrix and not just four in the case of a 4x4 matrix, and also why transforming a column vector is the same as multiplying a 4x4 matrix by a matrix with one column and four rows.*)